We found 6 providers with an interest in gastrointestinal problems and who accept Humana near Pearland, TX.

 Dr. Daniel Ball's specialty is adult gastroenterology.
 These areas are among his clinical interests: pancreas problems, ulcers, and biopsy.
 His hospital/clinic affiliations include Memorial Hermann Southwest Hospital, Houston Methodist, and St. Joseph Medical Center (Houston).
 Dr. Ball studied medicine at Washington University in St. Louis School of Medicine.
 The average patient rating for Dr. Ball is 4.0 stars out of 5.
 He is in-network for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Amerigroup Star.
 Dr. Ball is accepting new patients.

 Relevant Interests: , gastrointestinal problems (digestive disorders), Crohn's disease

-Relevant Interests: , esophageal cancer, achalasia, esophageal motility disorders, stomach cancer, acid reflux (GERD)
+Relevant Interests: , esophageal cancer, achalasia, stomach cancer, acid reflux (GERD)

-Dr. Theodoros Voloyiannis is a general surgery and colon & rectal surgery specialist in Pearland, TX and Houston, TX.
-He accepts Amerigroup, Blue Cross/Blue Shield, and HealthSmart, in addition to other insurance carriers.
-He studied medicine at Aristotle University of Thessaloniki Medical School.
-In addition to English, Dr. Voloyiannis speaks Greek.
-He is affiliated with Memorial Hermann Southeast Hospital.
+Dr. Theodoros Voloyiannis is a medical specialist in general surgery and colon & rectal surgery.
+His areas of clinical interest consist of cancer, colon problems, and surgical procedures.
+Amerigroup, Blue Cross/Blue Shield, and HealthSmart are among the insurance carriers that Dr. Voloyiannis honors.
+Dr. Voloyiannis graduated from Aristotle University of Thessaloniki Medical School.
+He is conversant in Greek.
+Dr. Voloyiannis is professionally affiliated with Memorial Hermann Southeast Hospital.

 Relevant Interests: , inflammatory bowel disease